Why collaborate?

 3) Back Channels

 Back channels provide students an opportunity to post questions during a presentation, video, or lecture.
 It works as an interactive "parking lot" for students' ideas, thoughts, and questions without interrupting the presenter.
-Here are few I've used in the past:
+Here are few I've used in the past:-Back Channel Chat -- a free chat room where anyone can join for free with a code.

 -Google Slides Q&A feature -- while students are following your Google Slides presentation, they can ask questions or share ideas